Seek Therapy

 Rather than accepting responsibility, they tend to highlight your past mistakes.
 This course of action often involves gaslighting and downplaying their own actions to make themselves appear less guilty.

-They have a hard time recognizing anyone elses boundaries.
+Narcs take offense to boundaries.
+They, simply, have a hard time recognizing anyone else's boundaries.
 However, when it comes to their own, they will rigidly defend them.

 When dealing with a narcissist, they will spend an excessive amount of time to maintain their personal appearance.
 They may even go so far as to fabricate stories for their peers, and these stories often contain clear inconsistencies.